Wednesday Addams: Appearance and personality

 Wednesday Addams is a young girl (in the original series, she is about 6, in the first original movie she is perhaps 8 to 10 years old, and about 13 in its sequel, as seems to be the case in the animated films; in the Netflix series she is 15 and 16) who is obsessed with death and is described as brilliant, with a penchant for doing odd scientific experiments.
 Wednesday does most of her experiments on her brother Pugsley Addams for "fun" or for punishment.
 Wednesday has sometimes been shown as caring about Pugsley, but has also often been shown actively carrying out his execution; not that Pugsley typically seems to mind.
 She enjoys raising spiders and researching the Bermuda Triangle.
 She has a tendency to startle people due to her gothic appearance and macabre interests.

 Wednesday's most notable physical features are her pale skin and her long, dark braided pigtails.
 In the animated series, she has a tattoo on her upper left arm.
 It depicts a heart with "Woe" written on a ribbon across it.
 She seldom expresses her emotions, but is generally bitter, often sporting a withering stare and rarely breaking eye contact.
 Wednesday usually wears a black dress with a white collar, black stockings, and black shoes.
 In the original television series, her middle name is "Friday".
 This is retained in the Netflix series which further clarifies that this is because she was born on Friday the 13th.

 In the 1960s series, she is a far more sweet-natured child than the morose and spooky little girl of the original comics, serving as something of a foil to the more legitimately bizarre personas of her parents and brother; although her favorite hobby is raising spiders, she is also a ballerina.
 She is stated to be six years old in the television series pilot episode.
 Wednesday's favorite toy is her Marie Antoinette doll, which her brother guillotines (at her request).
 She also paints pictures (including a picture of trees with human heads) and writes a poem dedicated to her favorite pet spider, Homer.
 Wednesday is deceptively strong; she is able to bring her father down with a judo hold.
-Although she is obsessed with death, the macabre, and enjoys being miserable, she is also good-natured, smiles and dances often, and with a slight distaste for torture.
+Although she is obsessed with death and the macabre, and enjoys being miserable, she is also good-natured, smiles and dances often, and has a slight distaste for torture.
 She is called "Miércoles Addams" in Spain (Literal translation for Wednesday Addams), "Merlina Addams" in Latin-American Spanish speaking countries and in Brazilian Portuguese as "Wandinha" (Meaning "Little Wanda").